 Even though the operation of Malmi Airport has been hampered administratively and technically for decades, it is still the second-busiest airport in Finland and an official point-of-entry airport.
 In 2017, 40.189 flight operations (ICAO) were logged, of which the majority is pilot training and aerial work.
 Even though hobby aviation only makes up 20-30% of the activity, it too is important in maintaining Finland’s pilot base as the volume of air traffic strongly grows.

-A preservation application of the whole airport area, based on the Law on Building Heritage, is in process in the ELY Centre of Uusimaa, and the Lex Malmi law initiative about keeping Malmi Airport in aviation use is in Parliament.
+A preservation application of the whole airport area, based on the Act on the Protection of Built Heritage, is in process in the ELY Centre of Uusimaa, and the Lex Malmi law initiative about keeping Malmi Airport in aviation use is in Parliament.
 The Parliamentary Ombudsman is looking into the grounds on which it has been considered possible for state officials to alter the requirement of a substitutive airport filed in the Finnish Cabinet’s budgetary framework decision of 2014.